 Treatment / Management

-Treatment of Non-Functioning Adenomas
+Treatment of Nonfunctioning Adenomas

-- Visual field deficit due to tumor
+- Visual field deficit due to a tumor

-- Other visual abnormalities as ophthalmoplegia
+- Other visual abnormalities, such as ophthalmoplegia

 - Compression of the optic nerves or chiasm on imaging